benkoshy/pagy/docs/api/keyset.md

 === `:page`

 The current page (i.e. the encoded cursor).
-Default `nil` for the first page
+Default `nil` for the first page.

 === `:items`